kackogut/Popular-Movies/README.md

 ## Getting Started

 App uses The Movie Database API.
 To connect to it you have to enter unique API key.
-You can create it here: https://www.themoviedb.org/account/signup?language=en-EN , and then paste it to code marked with TODO.
+You can create it here: https://www.themoviedb.org/account/signup?language=en-EN.
+Safest way is to paste it to .gradle/gradle.properties file, or alternatively to code variable marked with TODO.

 ## Screens